Container sandbox

 Where thane differs

 For local Claude Code sandboxing, Docker is overkill.
-You need to build images, manage a daemon, deal with volume mounts, and navigate container networking — just to restrict what Claude Code can do on your machine. thane’s Landlock + seccomp approach applies restrictions directly to processes without any of that overhead.
+You need to build images, manage a daemon, deal with volume mounts, and navigate container networking — just to restrict what Claude Code can do on your machine. thane’s OS-native approach applies restrictions directly to processes without any of that overhead.
 Claude Code runs in your real filesystem with per-path read/write/deny rules, starts instantly, and doesn’t need a container runtime.
-Plus, thane wraps it all in a productive workspace with split panes, an embedded browser, and a 41-method JSON-RPC API.
+Plus, thane wraps it all in a productive workspace with split panes, an embedded browser, and an agent task queue.

 Which should you choose?

 Choose Docker if you need reproducible production environments, CI/CD isolation, or cross-platform container support.
-Choose thane if you want lightweight, instant sandboxing for Claude Code on your Linux machine with a developer-first terminal workspace.
+Choose thane if you want lightweight, instant sandboxing for AI coding agents on your machine with a developer-first terminal workspace.

 Ready to try thane?